Signing a copy of, "The Governor of Goat Hill," at the Alabama Book Festival in Montgomery.

 Top Names in Journalism

-Scott Pelley, soon to be anchor of the CBS Evening News, interviews Jill Simpson during "60 Minutes" program on the Siegelman case.
+Scott Pelley, now anchor of the CBS Evening News, interviews Jill Simpson during "60 Minutes" program on the Siegelman case.
 With the possible exception of the New York Times, no one deserves more scorn for its coverage of the matter than Scott Pelley and "60 Minutes."
 For the full story on the show's laughably bad investigative work on Jill Simpson and the Siegelman prosecution, go here to read the chapter in my book called, "60 Minutes Kicks Karl Rove's Ass."

 My utter disbelief in this piece led me to expand an already long book to include a detailed analysis of the national media's coverage of the Siegelman case.
 Here is copy from the promo for the Siegelman report, published on "60 Minutes" web-site days before the show's Feb.
 24, 2008, airing: